amaralDaniel/kodify-technical-test/README.md

 ## The codebase

 In the [packages](/packages) you'll see a [React App](/packages/client) that contains a video player component and the parent App component.
 On render the App calls our [server](/packages/server) with the videoId of `12345` returning a Video with it's sources.
-We then take the Video from the previous call and send it to a token endpoint returning Video now with it sources signed.
-We update the players props which causes the player to load the video enabling it to be played.
+We then send our Video to the token endpoint to sign it's sources.
+We update the players props, which in turn causes the player to load the video, enabling it to be played.

 ### Tasks